Alfa Romeo 6C: 6C 1750 (1929–1933)

-The more powerful 6C 1750 (1,752 cc actual) was introduced in 1929 in Rome.
+The more powerful 6C 1750 (1,752 cc, 65 x 88 mm) was introduced in 1929 in Rome.
 The car had a top speed of 95 mi/h, a chassis designed to flex and undulate over uneven surfaces, as well as sensitive geared-up steering.
 It was produced in six series between 1929 and 1933.
 The base model had a single overhead cam.
 Super Sport and Gran Sport versions had a double overhead cam engine (DOHC).
 Again, a supercharger was available.
 Most of the cars were sold as rolling chassis and bodied by coachbuilders such as Zagato, and Touring Superleggera.
 Additionally there were 3 examples built with James Young bodywork, one of which is a part of the permanent collection at the Simeone Foundation Automotive Museum in Philadelphia, PA, USA, in original and unrestored condition.

 In 1929, the 6C won every major racing event in which it was entered, including the Grands Prix of Belgium, Spain, Tunis and Monza, and the Mille Miglia was won by Giuseppe Campari and Giulio Ramponi.
 The car also won the Brooklands Double Twelve and the Ulster TT.
 In 1930 the car again won the Mille Miglia and Spa 24 Hours.
 Total production was 2,635.